 Categories

 Can I shoot professional video on a £700 camera?

 Yes, absolutely.
-Many 500k+ subscriber YouTube channels shoot primarily on Sony ZV-E10 or equivalent bodies.
-Camera choice matters less than lighting, audio, and content quality.
-A ZV-E10 with Shure MV7+ audio and Elgato Key Light Air lighting beats an A7C II with inadequate audio/lighting every time.
+Plenty of 500k+ subscriber channels shoot mostly on the Sony ZV-E10 or similar.
+Camera choice matters less than lighting, audio and content.
+A ZV-E10 with Shure MV7+ audio and Elgato Key Light Air lighting beats an A7C II with weak audio and lighting every time.

 What to Do Next

-2. Check specific reviews: Sony ZV-E10 for starter choice
+2. Check the deep-dive reviews: Sony ZV-E10 for the starter choice

-4. Consider the Sony A7C II vs FX30 comparison for pro-tier decisions
+4. For the pro-tier call, read Sony A7C II vs FX30

+Categories